NOT-LPC/notlpc-concept/content/about/_index.md

 ---
 title: About North of Tyne LPC
-linktitle: Overview
+linktitle: About Us
-description: North of TYne LPC, who, what, we are and working with us
+description: North of Tyne LPC, who, what, we are and working with us
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01
-categories: []
+categories: ['about']
-tags: []
+tags: ['about']
 menu:
-  docs:
+  about:
     parent: "about"
     weight: 1
 weight: 1